azurecrystalz/azurecrystalz.github.io/source/_posts/composed-moment.md

 {% endbubble %}

 {% bubble Kohaku %}
 That so.
-Well, I’m sure you might be feeling like it's a little late for you to go to highschool now anyways, HiMERU-han
+Well, I’m sure you feel like it's a little late for you to go to highschool now anyways, HiMERU-han.

 But…HiMERU-han?
 As a student attending <i>school?</i> I can’t wrap my head around that at all.